 - Future performance will be based on the budgeted cost

-If you think the existing variance was a unique event and the rest of the project should go according to plan, simply add the remaining project budget to the actual cost incurred to date (AC).
+If you think the existing variance was a unique event and the rest of the project is likely go according to plan, simply add the remaining project budget to the actual cost incurred to date (AC).
 This method does not assume the project finishes on budget.
-Rather it takes into account the one time event and adjusts the whole project plan upward or downward to estimate the final result.
+Rather it takes into account the one time event and adjusts the remaining project plan upward or downward accordingly.

 - Future cost performance will be based on past cost performance